huggingface/transformers/docs/source/model_doc/tapas.rst

 The authors of TAPAS call this further pre-training intermediate pre-training (since TAPAS is first pre-trained on MLM, and then on another dataset).
 They found that intermediate pre-training further improves performance on SQA, achieving a new state-of-the-art as well as state-of-the-art on TabFact, a large-scale dataset with 16k Wikipedia tables for table entailment (a binary classification task).
-For more details, see their new paper: `Understanding tables with intermediate pre-training <https://arxiv.org/abs/2010.00571>`__ by Julian Martin Eisenschlos, Syrine Krichene and Thomas Müller.
+For more details, see their follow-up paper: `Understanding tables with intermediate pre-training <https://arxiv.org/abs/2010.00571>`__ by Julian Martin Eisenschlos, Syrine Krichene and Thomas Müller.